kwakuemma37/Azure-lessons/README.md

  #### Scenarios suited for IaaS
         Lift-and-ship: When migrating from on-prem datacenter to cloud and simply want to move what are running on-prem to running on cloud infrastructure.
         Test and Development environment : You have established configuration  test and development environments and you rapidly want to replicate.
+ ### Platform as a service (IasS)
+     PaaS is between IaaS and SaaS.
+It is mostly suited for development without the headache of maintaining infrastructure.
+The cloud provider maintains the physical infrastructure and connections, operating system, database, updates and patches and development tools.
+     In PaaS you don't have to worry about software licence and operating system patches.
+ #### Shared responsibility model
+        PaaS splits the responsibility between you and the cloud provider.
+The provider maintains the physical resources like hardware and connections.
+Depending on your configuration, the cloud provider may be responsible for network setting and connectivity within your cloud environment.
+   ##### Scenarios.
+           Common scenarios where PaaS is suited.
+             - Development Framework: PaaS providers development framework the developers can build upon or customize cloud basez-applications